Dean Ellison: Personal life

 Ellison lived in Kendal throughout his childhood, moving to various places while pursuing his dream to become a professional racer.
 After leaving school he studied to be a motorcycle and motor vehicle mechanic, gaining all qualifications with distinction.

 In 1998, Ellison settled down in the Midlands in Leicester until 2009 with his wife Susie, whom he married on 28 December 2008.
 He is the older brother of James Ellison and was James' biggest fan, working behind the scenes to find new sponsors.

 Ellison is still very active within the motorcycle world, working as an area sales representative for accident claims based in Ormskirk.
 He plays football, runs and still attends motorcycle track days, supermoto events and has confirmed his desire to race.

-Always well respected for his fund raising efforts, Ellison still takes time out to do his bit for charity.
-In 2011 he teamed up with Dave Winter and filmmaker Ben Barden to travel over 1000 miles in one go, raising money for his two favourite charities, Riders and CJ Riders Fund.
+Always respected for his fund raising efforts, Ellison still takes time out to do his bit for charity.
+In 2011, he teamed up with Dave Winter and filmmaker Ben Barden to travel over 1000 miles in one go, raising money for his two charities, Riders and CJ Riders Fund.